arindewangan/adhunik-kitaab/README.md

 ### Common Issues

-1. **Port already in use**: Change the port numbers in the `.env` file
+1. **Port already in use**: Change the port number in the `.env` file
-2. **Database connection errors**: Ensure the database URL is correct and the database is accessible
+2. **MongoDB connection errors**: Ensure your MongoDB Atlas connection string is correct and IP is whitelisted
 3. **API key errors**: Verify your Google Books API key is valid and has the necessary permissions
-4. **Docker build fails**: Ensure Docker is running and you have sufficient disk space
+4. **Application not starting**: Check Python dependencies are installed and environment variables are set

 ### Logs

-- Application logs: `docker-compose logs app`
+- Application logs: Check terminal output or use `screen -r bookapp` if running in background
-- Database logs: Check your database server logs
+- MongoDB logs: Check MongoDB Atlas dashboard for connection issues
-- Nginx logs: `/var/log/nginx/error.log` and `/var/log/nginx/access.log`